Staff handout for E2SSB 5330, Comparison to Current Law & House Bills

 WaKIDS

 The consensus from stakeholders seems to be five waiver days would be better than three; we ask that you consult the work group and get their feedback on the time needed.
 We also ask that you view this time as an investment in family engagement.
 This is the family’s opportunity to learn about the school, get feedback on their child and share their information about their child.
 For some families this may be a quicker process.
 For others, especially where language, culture or special needs come into play, this will be a longer process.
 WaKIDs is not just an inventory of skills and not just a meeting.
-It is a different approach to starting school, one that transitions the family into the K-12 system and very intentionally takes a proactive approach to identifying and meeting the needs of each student.
+It is a different approach to starting school, one that transitions the family into the K-12 system and very intentionally takes a proactive approach to identifying and meeting the needs of each student.-

 Kindergarten, K-3 class size

 Washington State PTA supports an integrated approach to early learning, as defined as birth through grade 3.
 As part of that, we support rollout of full-day kindergarten in conjunction with lowering K-3 class sizes and fostering strong family engagement.
-We appreciate that this bill acknowledges the importance of voluntary full-day kindergarten as well as small class sizes, particularly in the K-2 years when studies show reductions to be most cost effective.
+We appreciate that this bill acknowledges the importance of voluntary full-day kindergarten as well as small class sizes, particularly in the K-2 years when studies show reductions to be most cost effective.-

 Parent involvement coordinators

 PTA supports family engagement/involvement coordinators as distinct from school social workers.
 Social workers focus on wrap-around services or social supports for families in need.
 In the school environment, family engagement coordinators focus on helping the schools partner effectively with families around instructional and behavioral needs of students.
-They work to ensure family engagement is systemic and integrated—that families are getting the information they need in the manner they need it and that families are able to fully participate in decisions affecting their children, and fully support their children’s learning both in and out of school.
+They work to ensure family engagement is systemic and integrated—that families are getting the information they need in the manner they need it and that families are able to fully participate in decisions affecting their children, and fully support their children’s learning both in and out of school.In PTA’s experience with federal programs, we have found it important to specify standards around family involvement.
+We do agree with linking funding to effective practices in family engagement.
+There is quite a bit of research to guide schools and tools to help schools gauge program effectiveness.

 Washington State PTA would like to see all schools adopt a family partnership blueprint focused on closing opportunity gaps and drop-out prevention.
 These should include sample practices, policies and strategies; a performance-assessment tool; parent, student and teacher surveys; goals; and an assessment guide to measure success.
 The parent involvement/family engagement coordinator should assist with the implementation of policies and practices as needed.
 (SB 5330 does not get into this, but Washington State PTA also advocates for an integrated system of training and professional learning for family engagement that addresses family, administration and educator needs.
 Few educators – including administrators -- have received formal training on effective family engagement.)